pattern

 contraerse

-Ex: By the end of the process , the leather will contracted to fit the desired shape .Al final del proceso, el cuero se habrá **contraído** para adaptarse a la forma deseada.
+Ex: By the end of the process , the leather will have contracted to fit the desired shape .Al final del proceso, el cuero se habrá **contraído** para adaptarse a la forma deseada.

 LanGeek